axilmar/parserlib/doc/left_recursion_parsing.md

          | mul;
 ```

-Parserlib would create the following object tree, for example for 'add':
+Parserlib would create the following parser object tree, for example for 'add' (`&` denotes `reference to`, rules are always by reference to allow recursion):

 ```
 add